microROS/microros.github.io/_docs/real-time_executor/index.md

 ![Call sequence from executor to DDS](executor_to_dds_sequence_diagram.png)

 ### Analysis

-In the present Executor concept there is no notion of prioritization or categorization of the incoming callback calls.
+The Executor concept, however, does not provide means for prioritization or categorization of the incoming callback calls.
 Moreover, it does not leverage the real-time characteristics of the underlying operating-system scheduler to have finer control on the order of executions.
-The overall implication of this behavior is that time-critical callbacks could suffer possible deadline misses and degraded performance since they are serviced later than non-critical callbacks.
+The overall implication of this behavior is that time-critical callbacks could suffer possible deadline misses and a degraded performance since they are serviced later than non-critical callbacks.
 Additionally, due to the FIFO mechanism, it is difficult to determine usable bounds on the worst-case latency that each callback execution may incur.

 ## Callback-group-level Executor
+ We propose a callback-group-level Executor, which is based on the Executor concept of the ROS 2 Executor and addresses its afore-mentioned deficits.
+This new Executor provides fine-grained control of the mapping of callbacks to the scheduling primitives and mechanisms of the underlying RTOS, even across multiple nodes.
+ROS 2 allows bundling multiple nodes in one operating system process.
+To coordinate the execution of the callbacks of the nodes of a process, the Executor concept was introduced in rclcpp (and also in rclpy).

+### Description
 In order to address the challenges mentioned above, some changes are imminent: Firstly, an API to express real-time requirements on a callback level is needed and secondly, the Executor must be redesigned to respect these real-time requirements in its scheduling decisions.
 As the current ROS 2 Executor works at a node-level granularity – which is a limitation given that a node may issue different callbacks needing different real-time guarantees - we decided to refine the ROS 2 Executor API for more fine-grained control over the scheduling of callbacks on the granularity of callback groups using.
 We leverage the callback-group concept existing in rclcpp by introducing real-time profiles such as RT-CRITICAL and BEST-EFFORT in the callback-group API (i.e. rclcpp/callback_group.hpp).
 Each callback needing specific real-time guarantees, when created, may therefore be associated with a dedicated callback group.
 With this in place, we enhanced the Executor and depending classes (e.g., for memory allocation) to operate at a finer callback-group granularity.
 This allows a single node to have callbacks with different real-time profiles assigned to different Executor instances - within one process.

 Thus, an Executor instance can be dedicated to specific callback group(s) and the Executor’s thread(s) can be prioritized according to the real-time requirements of these groups.
 For example, all time-critical callbacks are handled by an "RT-CRITICAL" Executor instance running at the highest scheduler priority.